project-rig/rig/docs/source/circuit_sim_tutorial/03_using_sdram_improved/README.rst

 :py:meth:`~rig.machine_control.MachineController.sdram_alloc_as_filelike`
-method produces a file-like :py:class:`~rig.machine_control.machine_controller.MemoryIO` object for the memory it allocates.
+method produces a file-like :py:class:`~rig.machine_control.machine_controller.MemoryIO` object for the allocated memory.
 This object can be used just like a conventional file, for example using :py:meth:`~rig.machine_control.machine_controller.MemoryIO.read`, :py:meth:`~rig.machine_control.machine_controller.MemoryIO.write` and :py:meth:`~rig.machine_control.machine_controller.MemoryIO.seek` methods.
 All writes and reads to the file are automatically constrained to the allocated block of SDRAM preventing accidental corruption of memory.
-Additionally, users of an allocation need not know anything about the chip or address of the allocation and in fact may be oblivious to the fact that they're using anything other than a normal file.
+Additionally, users of an allocated block of memory need not know anything about the chip or address of the memory and may even be oblivious to the fact that they're using anything other than a normal file.
 This can simplify application code by avoiding the need to pass around additional information.

+We replace the previous calls to :py:meth:`~rig.machine_control.MachineController.sdram_alloc`, :py:meth:`~rig.machine_control.MachineController.write` and :py:meth:`~rig.machine_control.MachineController.read` with:

 .. literalinclude:: adder_improved.py
     :language: python
     :lines: 23,29,38

-Like files, reads and writes occur immediately after the data the previous read and write encountered.
+Just like files, reads and writes occur immediately after the data the previous read and write encountered.
 :py:meth:`~rig.machine_control.machine_controller.MemoryIO.seek` must be used move the 'read head' to other locations in memory.
 Note that in this case since